JensRantil/jensrantil.github.io/content/posts/2023-05-09_code-as-self-serve-experience.md

 slug = "code-as-self-serve-experience"
 +++

-**Using "code as self-serve", such as Terraform or Kubernetes, in Platform Engineering is a rather bad idea.
-Let me explain why!**
+Using "code as self-serve", such as Terraform or Kubernetes, in Platform Engineering is a rather bad idea.
+Let me explain why:

 These days [there is all the rage around Platform Engineering][platform-eng], and in fact I spent my last few years at `$previousEmployer` doing exactly